 Now that we have Password Protected Categories installed, we can move onto creating our private pages.

-At this stage, you’ll want to decide if you’d like to have your private pages as WordPress pages, or posts.
-If you’d like to have them as pages, you’ll need to install a free plugin to allow them to be categorised, as WordPress doesn't provide page categories by default.
+At this stage, you’ll want to decide if you’d like to have your private WordPress subscriber only content as pages or posts.
+If you’d like to have it as pages, you’ll need to install a free plugin to allow them to be categorized, as WordPress doesn't provide page categories by default.
 This guide will help you set it up.

-Next, you’ll want to create the category page that’ll have all the pages or posts inside it.
-This will act as your subscriber-only landing page.
+Next, you’ll want to create the category page that’ll have all the subscriber-only pages or posts inside it.
+This will act as your private subscriber-only landing page.

 - Go to Posts or Pages → Categories.